 But what does money expert Clark Howard think of gold as an investment?
 And if you do invest in gold, what method does Clark recommend?

 1. Limit Your Investment to a Small Percentage of Your Portfolio

 Whether through the “Core and Explore” philosophy popularized by Charles Schwab or while answering questions about Bitcoin, Clark has always maintained that a person should limit alternative class investments to a small percentage of net worth, typically about 5%.

-Clark says that most people can invest by simply putting every retirement dollar into a target date fund.
-However, if you have the urge to add complexity to your portfolio, he suggests you limit it to a small amount.
+Clark says most people can invest by putting every retirement dollar into a target date fund.
+However, if you want to add complexity to your portfolio, he suggests you limit it to a small amount.

 Alternate investments — like gold — typically are unpredictable and can be high risk.
 Clark considers putting money into this type of asset class, especially beyond 5%, as speculating rather than investing.